Getting a Mortgage in Germany

 While German residents may be permitted to borrow up to 80% of a property’s loan to value (LTV), non-residents can be limited to around 55–60% LTV.
 This means that if you opt for a mortgage provider in Germany, the deposit is likely to cost you quite a hefty sum.

-The majority of mortgages in Germany are on a repayment basis.
+The majority of mortgages in Germany are repayment-based.
 While interest-only mortgage plans exist, they are not as common as they are in the UK.
-However, the majority of German mortgages are offered on a fixed interest rate, which could potentially be very beneficial for UK investors in the long term.
+However, most German mortgages are offered at a fixed interest rate, which could potentially be very beneficial for UK investors in the long term.

 German mortgage affordability rules